wojake/awesome-xrpl/readme.md

 ## Cross Blockchain / Parallel Networks

-These are networks that run in parallel to the XRPL.
+These are networks that run in parallel to the XRPL, the XRP input into the network through various ways.

 - [Wanchain](https://www.wanchain.org/) - Wanchain is a blockchain with a novel approach to node operation using SMPC or [Secure Multi Party Computation](https://www.explorewanchain.org/#/../technology/smpc)